PavlosGH/L2RPN-ClimberAgent/README.md

 # L2RPN-ClimberAgent

+This repository contains the implementation of Climber Agent.
+Climber Agent is able to manage a virtual power grid, provided into Grid2op environment.

 # Grid2op Installation
 The Grid2op platform can be installed as any python package with (if you want to only install grid2op - otherwise do the previous command from the starting-kit):